Menu

 2) Telemedicine as an Alternative to Dog Sleds

-Alaska, United States, faces the same problems as northern Canada, with vast frozen wilderness and a small dispersed population, limiting healthcare network.
+Alaska, United States, faces the same problems as northern Canada, with vast frozen wilderness and a small, dispersed population, limiting the healthcare network.
 Many small villages in the interiors of Alaska don’t even have access to qualified nurses, and in any case of a medical emergency, the patient has to be taken to the hospital on a sled, which could take from hours to days and even weeks.

 The Alaska Native Tribal Health Consortium has remained one of the prime telehealth examples for over two decades.
 The program enables telemedicine consultations for remote communities with qualified doctors and physicians sitting in urban centers.